The Day Britain Stopped: Plot

-In early December 2003, 18 months after the Potters Bar rail accident, a fatal train accident near Waverley in Edinburgh leads the ASLEF and RMT trade unions to declare a strike for 19 December on safety grounds, forcing the heavy Christmas rail passenger traffic to use the roads instead.
+In December 2003, 18 months after the Potters Bar rail accident, a fatal train accident near Waverley in Edinburgh leads the ASLEF and RMT trade unions to declare a strike for 19 December on safety grounds, forcing the heavy Christmas rail passenger traffic to use the roads instead.

-On 19 December, a crossover accident on the M25 motorway closes the motorway in both directions, blocking access to the M23.
-A diversion is opened, but a lack of coordination between the Highways Agency and Surrey Police means that the route is quickly gridlocked due to roadworks.
-A chemical tanker jackknifes near Heathrow Airport, completely paralysing the southern half of the M25.
-The first death occurs when an ambulance carrying a patient injured by the first accident runs out of medicine.
+On 19 December, a crossover accident on the M25 motorway closes the motorway in both directions, blocking access to the M23 and Gatwick Airport.
+A diversion is opened, but a lack of coordination between the Highways Agency and Surrey Police means that the route is quickly gridlocked due to ongoing roadworks.
+A chemical tanker jackknifes and overturns near Heathrow Airport, completely paralysing the southern half of the M25.
+The first death occurs when an ambulance carrying a patient critically injured by the first accident runs out of medicine.
+Following the two accidents, a cascading failure of the motorway network takes place, resulting in gridlock conditions across the country.

 British airspace runs over capacity, forcing air traffic controllers to work double and triple shifts.
-Jerry Newell, a pilot for British Airways caught in the gridlock, opts to walk to Heathrow, where he is to captain a flight to Toulouse.
-Birmingham and Manchester are rendered unreachable by road, causing a planned friendly match between Turkey and England at Old Trafford to be cancelled due to low attendance.
+Jerry Newell - a pilot for British Airways - decides to walk to Heathrow, where he is to captain a flight to Toulouse.
+Birmingham and Manchester are rendered unreachable by road, causing a planned friendly match between Turkey and England at Old Trafford to be delayed, then cancelled due to low attendance.

 Julian Galt, his wife and two children are driving to Heathrow for a Christmas holiday in Bilbao, and end up trapped on the M25.
-Numerous motorists try to flee the area, but are aggressively pursued, apprehended, and forced to turn back by officers of the Thames Valley Police.
-As night falls, Julian's family convince him to lead them off the motorway and towards Heathrow; he sneaks them past the police to a minor road, where they flag down a passing minibus, but Julian opts to stay behind.
+Trapped drivers try to flee the area, but are aggressively pursued and forced to turn back by motorcycle officers of the Thames Valley Police.
+As night falls, Julian's wife convinces him to lead her and the children off the motorway to Heathrow.
+They sneak off the motorway to the airport's perimeter road and flag down a passing minibus, but Julian stays behind.
 The freezing temperatures become deadly as motorists succumb to hypothermia.
-In an attempt to gain control of the crisis, the government initiates 'Operation Gridlock', a contingency plan instructing those trapped to leave the motorways on foot and make their way to field hospitals for triage.
+In an attempt to gain control of the crisis, the government initiates 'Operation Gridlock', a contingency plan for trapped motorists to leave the motorways on foot and make their way to field hospitals for triage.